 SPM Motor Electromagnetic Force Distribution (Stator Electromagnetic Vectors)

-The data in this document is obtained by outputting the electromagnetic force distribution of the motor time history obtained with JMAG to frequency domains.
-This data can be used when simulating vibration in frequency analysis using the electromagnetic force of the motor as the excitation force.
-Mesh information, step information, and result data (physical quantities) are included in output files.
+This sample data is the motor’s electromagnetic force distribution of frequency domains.
+The electromagnetic force distribution of the time history calculated in JMAG is converted and output to frequency domains.
+It can be used to simulate vibration in frequency analysis using the motor’s electromagnetic force as the excitation force.
+The output file contains the mesh information, step information, and result data (physical quantities).

 Electromagnetic Force Distribution of SPM Motors (Electromagnetic Force for Each Tooth)

-This sample data is output from the motor electromagnetic force obtained in JMAG for each tooth according to the rotation angle region, time domain, and frequency region settings.
-This can be used to run vibration analysis using the motor’s electromagnetic force as excitation force.
+This sample data is an output of the motor electromagnetic force obtained in JMAG for each tooth according to the rotation angle region, time domain, and frequency region settings.
+It can be used for vibration analysis using the motor’s electromagnetic force as the excitation force.
 The output file contains the result data (physical quantities).

 Thermal analysis